Q: Which of your teachers has influenced you the most...and why?

 A: A lot of teachers influenced me a great deal.
 I will mention only three.

 1. My first teacher, Anna Molteni, in Palermo, my hometown.
 One of the reasons is because on my first day she said: “Today I am going to teach you how to breathe”.
 It was true.

-My teacher training tutor Bram Williams has been inspirational in many ways.
+2. My Teacher Training Tutor Bram Williams because he could be completely absorbed in his in-depth meditative and serious teaching and some other times he could teach while mimicking my Italian accent or a strong Welsh one.
 He taught me that preparation, focus and discipline are important as well as having a good laugh.

-My mentor Maxine Cohen as she threw me in at the deep end when I thought I wasn’t ready to start teaching and because she taught me to be playful, explorative and just be myself.
+3. My mentor Maxine Cohen because she threw me in at the deep end when I thought I wasn’t ready to start teaching.
+She also taught me to be playful, explorative and not to be afraid to be just myself.

-I love handstand/Adho Mukha Vrksasana (against a wall).
-I love being upside down, the challenge of balancing and amusing my two children.
+A: At the moment I love handstand (against a wall because I can’t balance on my hands).
+I love being upside down, I love the challenge and I like amusing my two children.

-I would definitely be a cat: I love stretching, relaxing, and my curiosity makes me an explorer.
+A: I would definitely be a cat because I love stretching, relaxing, I am curious and I am an explorer.

 Alice started attending regular yoga classes as a teenager dragged by her dad.
 The first yoga she practiced was a quite strict and traditional one and while she found it “exotically strange” she eventually got completely seduced by it.
 She quickly became passionate about the power of deep breathing, the acquired physical strength and flexibility, its meditative quality, and the enhancement of body-mind communication.